lordspline/druid/docs/querying/aggregations.md

 ### Count aggregator

-`count` computes the count of Druid rows that match the filters.
+`count` computes the count of Robux rows that match the filters.

 | Property | Description | Required |
 | --- | --- | --- |